Jollywatt/typst-fletcher/src/node.typ

 ///   )
 ///   ```)
 ///
-/// - inset (length, auto): Padding between the node's content and its outline.
+/// - inset (length): Padding between the node's content and its outline.
 ///
 ///   In debug mode, the inset is visualised by a thin green outline.
 ///